 The trend holds true among overweight, obese and hypertensive men, but not for those with diabetes, a condition that often causes the issue.
 So, how exactly does drinking coffee keep things going strong?
 The scientists say that the stimulant triggers a series of reactions in the body that ultimately increase blood flow to the penis.
-For more benefits of java, check out our exclusive report 25 Things That Happen to Your Body When You Drink Coffee!
+For more benefits of java, check out our exclusive report effects of coffee on the body!

 Watermelon is one of the richest natural sources of L-citrulline, an amino acid that can help make your erection harder.
 Once it's in the body, it converts to L-arginine, stimulating the production of nitric oxide, which increases blood flow to the penis, strengthening erections.

 Potatoes—whether they're the white or the sweet variety—are a great source of potassium.
 This nutrient boosts circulation, which keeps blood flowing where it needs to go and boosts your bedroom pleasure.
-(It also counteracts salt-related bloating, so you'll look better naked, too.)
+It also counteracts salt-related bloating, so you'll look better naked, too.

 Ancient Incans consumed this energizing Peruvian plant before battles and before sex, says Chris Kilham, an ethnobotanist at the University of Massachusetts at Amherst.
 Maca increases sexual appetite, stamina, endurance, and fertility.
 One study conducted at the Depression Clinical and Research Program at Massachusetts General Hospital in Boston found that maca helped people with antidepressant-induced sexual dysfunction to regain their libidos.

 A diet of heart-healthy fats, like those found in flax seeds, raises good HDL cholesterol levels.
 Plus the seed, which can be added to everything from smoothies to cereal, contains a huge dose of heart-protecting fiber as well.
 Use ground seeds to maximize your omega-3 intake.

 Beans & Legumes

 Equally as encouraging results were published in the Canadian Medical Association Journal.
-A scientific review of 26 clinical trials discovered that eating a 3/4 of a cup of beans daily could reduce levels of "bad" cholesterol in the blood by 5 percent.
-Add beans to your salads, soups and guac (another heart-healthy food!) to reap the benefits.
+A scientific review of 26 clinical trials discovered that eating a three-quarter cup of beans daily could reduce levels of "bad" cholesterol in the blood by five percent.
+Add beans to your salads, soups, and guac (another heart-healthy food!) to reap the benefits.
 We're also fans of Roots Black Bean Hummus.
 It makes a great veggie stick dipper and sandwich spread.

 The genus name for walnuts comes from the Roman phrase Jupiter glans, or "Jupiter's acorn," which shows you just how godly the Romans believed the nut to be.
 And still today, the meaty walnut is highly regarded for its nutritional awesomeness.
 As one of the best dietary sources of anti-inflammatory omega-3 fatty acids, walnuts have proven particularly good for the heart.

 Not only are mushrooms super low-cal, they're a good source of with potassium, a nutrient that can help lower blood pressure and offset the negative effects of excess sodium.
-Another reason to add the veggie to your shopping list: Researchers at the University of Florida showed increased immunity in people who ate 4 ounces of cooked mushrooms every day for four weeks.
+Another reason to add the veggie to your shopping list: Researchers at the University of Florida showed increased immunity in people who ate four ounces of cooked mushrooms every day for four weeks.

-A recent study in the journal PLOS ONE showed that firefighters, a group known to have a high prevalence of obesity, who adhered to a Mediterranean-style diet rich in olive oil showed a 35 percent decreased risk of metabolic syndrome, as well as a 43 percent lower risk of weight gain.
+A recent study in the journal PLOS ONE showed that obese firefighters who adhered to a Mediterranean-style diet rich in olive oil showed a 35 percent decreased risk of metabolic syndrome, as well as a 43 percent lower risk of weight gain.
 Another reason we love olive oil: Studies show phenols in virgin olive oil can effectively "turn off" genes associated with inflammation seen in metabolic syndrome.

 Though not everybody realizes it, diabetes is a risk factor for various heart diseases (including heart attack and stroke), and other conditions like Alzheimer's disease, kidney damage, and nerve damage.
 If you want to avoid spending hours in a doctor's office waiting room, make the foods below mainstays of your diet.

-According to an Archives of Internal Medicine report, choosing brown rice over white rice may help reduce the risk of type 2 diabetes—likely because the fiber helps ward off blood sugar spikes and surges of hunger.
+According to an Archives of Internal Medicine report, choosing brown rice over white may help reduce the risk of type 2 diabetes—likely because the fiber helps ward off blood sugar spikes and surges of hunger.

 A study published in the journal Diabetes Care discovered that those who ate more green, leafy vegetables in addition to fruit were less likely to develop type 2 diabetes.
-Although the study only followed women, there's a good chance men could benefit, too!
-(Plus, nothing bad has ever come of eating more veggies!)
+Although the study only followed women, there's a good chance men could benefit, too.
+Plus, nothing bad has ever come of eating more veggies!
 Why do we suggest watercress above all other greens?
 It has far more nutrients than other greens and has also been shown to fight off cancer.

 Grass-Fed Whole Milk

 A 2005 Archives of Internal Medicine study found that men who consumed more dairy products, particularly those low in fat, had a reduced risk of type 2 diabetes.
 Other research suggests that dairy products may help ward off insulin resistance, which leads to type 2 diabetes.
-When shopping, select dairy products that are fortified with vitamin D and calcium, Mayer-Davis suggests, since research shows that low levels of vitamin D may be tied to poor health outcomes.
+When shopping, select dairy products that are fortified with vitamin D and calcium, since research shows that low levels of vitamin D may be tied to poor health outcomes.

 In fact, people who eat a lot of high-fat dairy products actually have the lowest incidence of diabetes, according to a 2015 study of 26,930 people in the American Journal of Clinical Nutrition.
 Those who ate a lot of low-fat dairy products, on the other hand, had the highest incidence.
 The researchers speculated that while calcium, protein, vitamin D and other nutrients in yogurt are indeed good for us, we need the fat that goes along with them in order to get their protective effects.